K01t0N/project-1/README.md

 #### Analysis of Contributing Factors and Trends (Question #1)

 **Gender and Age:**
 Among individuals in the dataset, approximately one-tenth (10.7%) reported having diabetes.
-Of those with diabetes: a slightly higher proportion (53%) identified as female and 47% identified as male.
+Of those with diabetes, a slightly higher proportion (53%) identified as female and 47% identified as male.